borot/fixit/README.md

 or you can put separated files in spec/fixit/* .
 Files are automatically loaded.

-Of cource, you can add many record by like this.
+Of cource, you can add many records at once by like this.

     Fixit.manage User do
       1000.times do |i|